LibreCAD/docs/getstart/install.rst

 Download and Install
 ====================

-LibreCAD is available in two ways; as a general release, or as a "daily" release.
-The general release is the most stable and is recommended for most users.
-The daily, or "unstable", build represents the cutting edge of LibreCAD development and *might* contain bugs or new, incomlplete features under development.
-The new features may or may not be included in next general release version.
-LibreCAD can also be built from the source code so users can compile the most current code base for their platform.
+LibreCAD is available as two variants; as a stable version (i.e. general release), or as a unstable (also refered to as "daily" or "nightly" depending on the repository) release.
+The stable version is recommended for most users.
+The unstable build represents the cutting edge of LibreCAD development and *might* contain bugs or new, incomplete features under development.
+Those new features may or may not be included in next general release version.
+LibreCAD can also be built from the source code so users can compile the most current code base for their OS / platform.

 Windows
 -------

 Links to the MS Windows installers can be found in the :ref:`Resources <downloads>` section.
-Download the desired version of the installer from the build directory and run the installer (*exe* file).
+Download the desired version, stable or a "NightlyBuild" of the installer from the build directory and run the installer (*exe* file).

 Mac OS/X